stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - **Masks:** A recent paper from the New England Journal of Medicine found that home-made masks were less than 30% effective in protecting the individual.
 As stated in the article, 70% of particulates are transmitted through the mask, while up to 30% was passed around the mask.
 The caveat is the effectiveness of the seal of the mask to the skin on the face of the individual, and discounts the transmission through the eyes.
 A recent study suggests that an N95 mask with a rubber gasket (similar to an industrial painting mask) is the most effective.

 **Note from the authors:** This analysis is based on the study of data science and machine learning applied to open-source raw data.
 We are not health professionals or epidemiologists, we are mathematicians and statisticians.
 In the last 18 weeks we have worked with world-class epidemiologists to assist them with the math and statistics.
 Our theoretical analysis is based on journal papers and articles on infectious diseases, mental health, criminal behavior, and economics.
 Our practical analysis is based on conversations and collaboration with experts in epidemiology, law enforcement, mental health, and economics.
 This article should not be interpreted as professional advice.
 All references are provided as hyperlinks.

-**If you are concerned that you may have contracted COVID-19**, you can take an **online screening test** created by the CDC and Apple [[46](https://www.apple.com/covid19)].
+**If you are concerned that you may have contracted COVID-19**, you can take an **online screening test** created by [Apple in collaboration with the CDC](https://www.apple.com/covid19).

-You can get the latest information for the USA at [coronavirus.gov](https://www.coronavirus.gov/) [[47](https://www.coronavirus.gov/)].
+You can get the latest information for the USA at [coronavirus.gov](https://www.coronavirus.gov/).

 # 1. Introduction <a name="Introduction"/>